This article is the second in a series on developing an application using

 extensions that enable a developer to add reporting functionality to an

-create a customized report generator application.
+create a customized report design application.
 The

 org.eclipse.birt.report.engine.api package contains a set of interfaces and

 implementation classes that supports integrating the design-time part of BIRT